By: Elise D. Berlan, MD, MPH, FAAP

 Out-of-pocket costs for abortion services can be a barrier for pregnant teens and their families.
 Lack of money can cause delays, which can lead to more complicated procedures further along in the pregnancy.
 Sources of financial assistance may be available in your community or state.

 Use caution before speaking with a "pregnancy crisis center."
 Many of these offices have an agenda and may not offer accurate, non-judgmental counseling.
 For accurate information, it is best to talk with your pediatrician, or someone recommended by your provider.

 Remember, pregnant teens need access to all options available to them—not judgment.

-Finding out they're pregnant is a sensitive and emotional time for a teen, her family, and her sexual partner.
-Whatever her decision—to become a parent, make an adoption or kinship care plan, or have an abortion—it will likely have life-changing consequences.
-Creating an accepting environment for a pregnant teen allows her to feel safe to explore her own feelings about the pregnancy and her future.
+Finding out they're pregnant is a sensitive and emotional time for a teen, their family, and their sexual partner.
+Whatever their decision—to become a parent, make an adoption or kinship care plan, or have an abortion—it will likely have life-changing consequences.
+Creating an accepting environment for a pregnant teen allows them to feel safe to explore their own feelings about the pregnancy and their future.

 Dr. Berlan is a member of the AAP Committee on Adolescence and lead author of the updated policy statements,